Yaseralnasr/DS230-Final-project-Winter2026-/README.md

 Finally, a bias–variance analysis was performed to assess model generalization.
 For classification models, the difference between AUC and F1-score was used as an indicator of performance stability, while for regression models the gap between R² and Adjusted R² was analyzed to evaluate potential overfitting.
 The resulting visualizations provided additional insight into the balance between predictive accuracy and model complexity.

 Together, these steps created a comprehensive evaluation framework that combined performance measurement, visual analysis, statistical validation, and generalization assessment to support reliable model comparison and selection.

+Note on Shape Analysis and Robustness Testing

+The Shape Analysis and Robustness Testing steps were not performed in this project due to the large size and complexity of the dataset.
+Executing these processes requires significant computational resources that exceed the capabilities of the available hardware.
+Nevertheless, all other project stages were completed and thoroughly documented, and the corresponding implementation details and results are provided within the code and report